Delstroo/weather-app/README.md

 ## How to Use
 1. Clone the repository or download the ZIP file.
-2. Open the `index.html` file in your preferred web browser *Can also open in VSCode or any other text editor*.
+2. Open the `index.html` file in your preferred web browser *Can also open in VSCode or any other text editor*
 3. Enter the location you want to get weather information for.
 4. Click the "Search" button.
 5. View the real-time weather details for the specified location.